Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Method

 The size distribution and composition of the dust affect its absorption and scattering properties \citep[e.g.,][]{Draine:2014}.
-We adopt dust models of \citet{Weingartner_Draine:2001} that are appropriate for the extinction curve of Milky Way (MW) and Small Magellanic Cloud (SMC).
-The grain size distribution of graphite/silicate/PAH for MW and SMC is sampled using 10/10/10 and 10/10/0 bins, respectively.
-The exact nature of the dust grains in high-redshift galaxies is a matter of ongoing debate.
-Recent JWST observations investigate dust attenuation curves at $z > 4$ galaxies \citep{Fisher:2025, Ormerod:2025, Witstok:2023, Markov:2023, Markov:2025} and find that 20-25\% of REBELS and JADES samples exhibit evidence for a 2175\AA\, bump, which might be originated from carbonaceous grain including Polycyclic Aromatic Hydrocarbons \citep[PAHs, see ][]{Li:2024, Lin:2025, Nanni:2025} as seen in MW extinction curves \citep{Cardelli:1989}, but not seen in SMC’s one \citep{Gordon:2003}.
-We, therefore, choose these two models and set MW-dust type as a default model.
+We adopt two types of dust properties for the extinction curve of the Milky Way (MW) and Small Magellanic Cloud (SMC) \citep{Weingartner_Draine:2001}.
+The grain-size distribution of graphite, silicate, polycyclic aromatic hydrocarbons (PAH) for MW and SMC is sampled using 10/10/10 and 10/10/0 bins, respectively.
+The exact nature of dust grains in high-redshift galaxies is a matter of ongoing debate.
+Recent JWST observations have investigated dust attenuation curves in galaxies at $z > 4$ \citep{Fisher:2025, Ormerod:2025, Witstok:2023, Markov:2023, Markov:2025} and find that 20-25\% of REBELS and JADES samples exhibit evidence for a 2175\AA\, bump, which might be originated from carbonaceous grains including PAHs \citep[see ][]{Li:2024, Lin:2025, Nanni:2025} as seen in the MW extinction curve \citep{Cardelli:1989}, but not seen in the SMC extinction curve \citep{Gordon:2003}.
+We, therefore, choose these two models and set the MW-dust model as a default model.
 The corresponding results for SMC-dust are shown in Appendix \ref{sec:SMC_dust}.

 We consider the self-absorption of dust emission, which becomes important in dense clouds with large optical depths.
 In Appendix~\ref{sec:numerical_convergence}, we compare the results with and without self-absorption effects.
-We also include the transient heating function to calculate non-local thermal equilibrium (NLTE) dust emission from stochastically heated small grains and PAH molecules \citep{Camps_Baes:2015}.
-SKIRT outputs the mass-weighted dust temperature for each cell;
+We also include the transient heating function to calculate non-local thermodynamic equilibrium (NLTE) dust emission from stochastically heated small grains and PAH molecules \citep{Camps_Baes:2015}.
+SKIRT outputs the mass-weighted dust temperature\footnote{This temperature is referred to as "indicative temperature" in SKIRT terminology.} for each cell:

-where $\rho_{{\rm cell}, i}$ is the mass density of dust type $i$, and $T_{{\rm cell}, i}$ is the dust temperature for type $i$ dust in a cell that are obtained through the energy balance equation.
-We also include dust heating from CMB radiation, which at high-redshifts CMB temperature increases as $T_{\rm CMB}(z) = (1+z)\times T_{{\rm CMB}(z=0)}$, and becomes non-negligible \citep{da_Cunha:2015}.
+where $\rho_{{\rm cell}, i}$ is the mass density of dust type $i$, and $T_{{\rm cell}, i}$ is the dust temperature for type $i$ dust in a cell that is obtained through the energy balance equation.
+We also include dust heating from cosmic microwave background (CMB) radiation, whose temperature at high redshift increases as $T_{\rm CMB}(z) = (1+z)\times T_{{\rm CMB}(z=0)}$, and becomes nonnegligible \citep{da_Cunha:2015}.